 Refrigeration is key to keeping these omega 3 fish fresh.
 And 0 degrees Celsius is the temperature to aim for as it will inhibit the growth of most bacteria.

-But it won’t stop the oxidisation of oil in a fish like a mackerel, which will soften textures and turn flavours stale or rancid.
+But it won’t stop the oxidization of oil in a fish like a mackerel, which will soften textures and turn flavors stale or rancid.